 Vocational Education and Training programs are only available to students enrolled in a General pathway.
-Initially ATAR students are not able to enrol in VET programs.
 If timetabled VET programs have available spaces, ATAR pathway students may be considered for the program, however, this would be after the senior school year has commenced.

 Timetabled VET is chosen from the grid.
 Students may choose up to two VET courses; however, spaces in each course are limited.
 Students who need to reselect due to limited spaces will be advised as soon as possible.
-External VET is by application to the State training authority.
+External VET is by application to TAFE through the College.
 Applications are typically required by the end of Term 3 and information is emailed to parents and students.
 The number of applications for these courses far outweighs the number of available spaces.
-As success in these courses is not known until the end of the school year, students must complete their College subject selections as if they were not enrolled in an external course.
-If a student gains acceptance into an external program they will seek to adjust their course selection.
-Typically a student would take up a study line instead of a timetabled VET course.
+As acceptance into these courses is not known until the end of the school year, students must complete their College subject selections as if they were not enrolled in an external course.
+If a student gains acceptance into an external program, they will seek to adjust their course selection.
+Typically, a student would take up a study line instead of a timetabled VET course.